 While Julie thinks about this as well, you can use multiplying mixed numbers to figure out the actual acreage lost.
 This Concept will teach you all that you need to know.

 When we want a part of another part, we multiply.
 The word “of” is our key word in learning about multiplication.
 A part of another part means fractions, since fractions are part of a whole.
-Previously we worked on multiplying fractions.
+In our last Concept, you learned all about multiplying fractions.
 We can also find a part of a whole and a part.
 The whole and the part is a mixed number.
 This Concept is all about multiplying mixed numbers.
 Let’s start by learning about multiplying mixed numbers by whole numbers.

 How do we multiply a mixed number and a whole number?

 First, we need to look at what it means to multiply a mixed number and a whole number.

 This problem is saying that we are going to have six groups of one and one-fourth.